 Saint-Henri micro-torréfacteur is one of the first coffee roasters in Montréal.
-It has recently inaugurated its state-of-the-art headquarters in the Mile-Ex, where it roasts and serves coffee and sustenance to its legion of fans.
-It offers several courses, from home coffee making to more professional ones.
+It roasts and serves coffee and sustenance to its legion of fans at its state-of-the-art headquarters in the Mile-Ex.
+It also offers several courses, from home coffee making to more professional ones.

 What started out as Montréal’s first coffee truck is now a brick and mortar business with three shops, a roaster and a coffee subscription program through its site.
 Dispatch is committed to building a sustainable future for coffee since the current demands and climate change are looking ominous for the plant and the people who harvest it.

 Café Pista started out as a mobile bicycle coffee service powered by human stamina.
 It is now a beautiful Rosemont café serving a sustainable cup and beautiful food.
-It started roasting its own sourced beans at the Canadian Roasting Society in November 2018.
+It started roasting its own sourced beans at the Canadian Roasting Society in November 2018 but has since moved to its own facilities in Rosemont.
 You can taste its beans at its café or purchase them online via its website.

 © Two Food Photographers